akhjunaid0047/discord_birthday_bot/README.md

 A simple Discord Bot which can be used to ping you your friend's birthday

+Paste the bot token in the token.txt file

 The owner_ch.txt file which will have the channel id in which the bot will ping

 The owner_id.txt file which will have your discord user id